alexgenaud/north/TypeScript/docs/COMPILE_IF_ELSE_THEN.md

 what happens during execution of each word, how memory will be modified, word by word, and the final compilation and linking.

+This document is an example of what might be called 'documentation driven development'.
+In other words, this spec was written before coding, then edited.
+At the time of last edit (Aug 2023), the conditional jump logic should be proven correct.
+However, the `input buffer` has not yet been implemented as described in this document.

 ## A word about words

 We will use the following input command as an example.